Skip to main content

 Releases & Features

-Assistant professor and human factors safety engineer at the University of Nebraska Medical Center
+Assistant professor of physics at the University of Nebraska at Omaha

 Media Mentions